-- Track number of MAC meetings conducted during Year 14. - Prepare annual report on Qualifying Local Program activities at end of Year 14.
+• Track number of MAC meetings conducted during Year 15.

+Prepare annual report on Qualifying Local Program activities at end of Year 15.
+Year 15 QLP activities:

-- SMC tracked the number of Municipal Advisory Committee (MAC) meetings conducted during Year 14: According to records, there were 3 MAC meetings conducted during this reporting period.
-4/6/16, 6/8/16, 9/14/16 - The stormwater management activities that SMC performed as a QLP during Year 14 are described in the Annual Facility Inspection Report (i.e., Annual Report) template provided to Lake County MS4s. - The stormwater management activities that SMC plans to perform as a QLP during Year 15 are described in Part E4 of the Annual Report template. - A detailed QLP section was added to the SMPP template describing the QLP commitments related to the implementation of the program.
+- SMC tracked the number of Municipal Advisory Committee (MAC) meetings conducted during Year 15: According to records, there were 4 MAC meetings conducted during this reporting period.
+3/8/17, 6/14/17, 9/13/17, and 12/13/17. - The stormwater management activities that SMC performed as a QLP during Year 15 are described in the Annual Facility Inspection Report (i.e., Annual Report) template provided to Lake County MS4s. - The stormwater management activities that SMC plans to perform as a QLP during Year 16 are described in Part E4 of the Annual Report template.